To browse the full list of courses available by academic department, visit Courses of Instruction.

 REQUIREMENTS FOR THE MINOR

-Any two introductory courses from this list: GEO 14x, GEO 182, GEO 184, GEO 186; four additional geoscience courses at the 200-level or greater.
+Two introductory GEO courses; four additional geoscience courses at the 200-level or greater.
 All courses for the minor must be completed with a grade of C- or better.
 Credit/no credit options cannot be used for departmental or cognate courses except GEO 299.
 No more than two courses from another institution may count toward the minor.

 GEO 140 Introduction to Environmental Geology